samuelprince77/sync-analytics-to-notion/ReadMe.md

 ```

 A task will be created called `syncAnalyticsToNotion` that you can invoke directly like this:

 `./gradlew syncAnalyticsToNotion`

-By default, this plugin provides you with a kotlin code parser that will look for the analytics events but it expects a
+By default, this plugin provides you with an android kotlin code parser that will look for the analytics events but it
-strict format as follows:
+expects a strict format as follows:
 - A function must exist that logs your analytics events and parameters.
 This function must be annotated with
 `@AnalyticsEventLogger` that comes bundled with this plugin.
 This function must have two parameters, the first one
-being a string which represents the event name and the second one being a [Bundle](#https://developer.android.com/reference/android/os/Bundle)
+being a string which represents the event name and the second one being a [Bundle](https://developer.android.com/reference/android/os/Bundle)

 Example in your `.kt` file:
 ```kotlin